 Master Tenant acknowledges that the viable operation of the Healthcare Facility, and thus the preservation of the security for the Borrower’s Security Instrument, depends upon timely satisfaction of debts incurred related to the operation of the Healthcare Facility.
 In addition to fully complying with any payment obligations in the Master Lease, Master Tenant shall timely pay (or cause Operator to pay) all debts incurred related to the operation of the Healthcare Facility, provided, Master Tenant and/or Operator may withhold payments of amounts due vendors for operational expenses that Master Tenant or Operator, in good faith, dispute.

 In the event that Master Tenant receives a written notice from HUD or Lender (i) stating that a default exists under the Borrower’s Regulatory Agreement, the Borrower’s Security Instrument or any note or security instrument with respect to the Project that is insured or held by HUD, and (ii) directing Master Tenant to make future payments due under the Master Lease to HUD or Lender, Master Tenant shall thereafter make all future payments under the Master Lease to HUD or Lender as so directed.

+In non-identity of interest cases, Landlord and/or Master Tenant shall use all commercially reasonable efforts to enforce their rights against Master Tenant or Subtenant in the event of a Lease or Sublease default, to avoid a mortgage insurance claim.

 TRANSFERS; CHANGE IN CONTROL; MASTER LEASE AMENDMENTS.